-Temporary Structure or Use: means a structure or use permitted by the Administrator to exist during periods of construction of the main use or for special events.
-The Zoning Administrator shall review and extend or revoke a temporary structure or use permit at the end of each one hundred and eighty (180) day period.
+Temporary Structure or Use: means a structure or use permitted by the Administrator to exist during periods of construction of the main structure or use.
+The Zoning Administrator shall review and extend or revoke a temporary structure or use permit at the end of each one hundred-eighty (180) day period.